greenelab/phenoplier_manuscript/manuscript.md

 To further analyze LV-trait associations, we adapted the gene-property approach from MAGMA [@doi:10.1371/journal.pcbi.1004219] to compute an LV-trait $p$-value by fitting a regression model with LV weights as predictors of a trait's gene associations.
-Thus PhenoPLIER allows the user to address specific questions, namely: do disease-associated genes belong to modules expressed in specific tissues and cell types? are these cell type-specific modules associated with different diseases (thus, potentially representing a "network pleiotropy" example from an omnigenic point of view [@doi:10.1016/j.cell.2017.05.038])? is there a subset of module's genes that is closer to the definition of "core" genes (i.e., directly affecting the trait with no mediated regulation of other genes [@doi:10.1016/j.cell.2019.04.014]) and thus represent alternative and potentially better drug targets? are drugs perturbing these transcriptional mechanisms, and if so, can they suggest potential mechanisms of action?
+Thus PhenoPLIER allows the user to address specific questions, namely: do disease-associated genes belong to modules expressed in specific tissues and cell types?
+Are these cell type-specific modules associated with different diseases (thus, potentially representing a "network pleiotropy" example from an omnigenic point of view [@doi:10.1016/j.cell.2017.05.038])?
+Is there a subset of module's genes that is closer to the definition of "core" genes (i.e., directly affecting the trait with no mediated regulation of other genes [@doi:10.1016/j.cell.2019.04.014]) and thus represent alternative and potentially better drug targets?
+Are drugs perturbing these transcriptional mechanisms, and if so, can they suggest potential mechanisms of action?

 In the original MultiPLIER study, the authors reported that one of the latent variables, identified as LV603, was associated with a known neutrophil pathway and highly correlated with neutrophil count estimates from whole blood RNA-seq profiles [@doi:10.1186/s13059-016-1070-5].
 We analyzed LV603 using PhenoPLIER (Figure @fig:entire_process c) and found that
 1) neutrophil counts and other white blood cell traits were ranked among the top 10 traits out of 4,091 (Figure @fig:entire_process c, bottom) and significantly associated with this LV (Supplementary Table @tbl:sup:phenomexcan_assocs:lv603) when using the gene-property approach, and 2) LV603's genes were expressed in highly relevant cell types (Figure @fig:entire_process c, top).
-These results suggested that groups of functionally-related and co-expressed genes tend to correspond to groups of trait-associated genes.
+These results suggested that groups of functionally related and co-expressed genes tend to correspond to groups of trait-associated genes.
 Thus, the gene expression space (which has no GTEx samples) and the TWAS space (with gene models trained using GTEx v8) contained shared patterns, and the approach can link transcriptional mechanisms from large and diverse dataset collections to complex traits.